dimitri-justeau/restoptr/README.md

 p <- p %>% add_compactness_constraint(2.4, unit = "km")
 ```

+**Note:** units conversions are handled by the
+[units](https://r-quantities.github.io/units/) package, thus feel free
+to use any surface or length unit when defining your constraints.

 Once we have added constraints to the problem, we need to define an
 optimization objective.
 For example, lets configure `restopr` to
 identify, under the previous constraints, which restoration areas